KevinDusange/2420test/README.md

 ![](assets/Screenshot%202024-09-27%20at%205.59.50%20PM.png)

 You will also need to get your Arch Linux image number which you can get from **Creating** a droplet then selecting your Arch Linux image and then click **Create via command line** near the bottom of your screen and then click the **doctl** option.
-It will give you the Arch Linux image number which you will need for the command below.
+It will give you the Arch Linux image number in the command line which you will need for the command below.

 Now, run the command below to create the droplet.
 ```